NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 <br>

-## Step 2.5: `Tf.Notice` function
+## Step 2.5: `Tf.Notice` callback
-In the previous step, you created a Tf.Notice to update the position.
-[Click here for more information on Tf.Notice.](https://graphics.pixar.com/usd/dev/api/page_tf__notification.html) Now, you will define the function for what happens when Tf.Notice is called.
+In the previous step, you registered a callback to be called when objects in the stage change.
+[Click here for more information on Tf.Notice.](https://graphics.pixar.com/usd/dev/api/page_tf__notification.html) Now, you will define the callback function.
+You want to update the stored position of the selected prim.
 You can add that as follows:

 ```python
 ...